 Always listen to your body and drink plenty of water.

-For more, read our Physical activity advice during pregnancy.
+To discover benefits of physical activity and which activities to avoid, read our Physical activity advice during pregnancy.

 Changes in blood pressure, blood sugar and hormone levels can make you feel more tired.